 - Cube the fresh watermelon and freeze for at least 6 hours.

 - Combine all ingredients in a blender or food processor and blend until smooth.
 Add more lime juice and/or honey based on your taste preferences.

 - Serve in glasses and top with Whipped Coconut Cream – or a whipped toping of your choice – and enjoy!

-- This recipe can be doubled, tripled, quadrupled, etc. – based on the number of slushies you want.
+- Serving Size – This recipe can easily be doubled (or more), based on the number of slushies you want.

-- If you chose to top with the Whipped Coconut Cream, you can substitute the maple syrup in that recipe with honey 1:1 – to stay within the same flavor profile of the slushie.
+- Whipped Topping – If you choose to top with the Whipped Coconut Cream, you can substitute the maple syrup in that recipe with honey 1:1 – to stay within the same flavor profile of the slushie.

 - Blend With Whipped Cream – When combined with whipped cream, the slushie has a delightful flavor like an ice cream float, or Mr. Misty Float (or Freeze)!